April Come She Will

 "April Come She Will" is a song by American music duo Simon & Garfunkel from their second studio album, Sounds of Silence (1966).
 It originally appeared on the solo album The Paul Simon Songbook.
 It is the B-side to the hit single "Scarborough Fair/Canticle".
-It is included on The Graduate soundtrack album and was additionally released on the "Mrs. Robinson 'EP'" in 1968, together with three other songs from The Graduate film: "Mrs. Robinson", "Scarborough Fair/Canticle", and "The Sound of Silence".
+It is included on The Graduate soundtrack album and was additionally released on the "Mrs. Robinson" EP in 1968, together with three other songs from The Graduate film: "Mrs. Robinson", "Scarborough Fair/Canticle", and "The Sound of Silence".

 Background and composition

 The song was written in 1964 while Paul Simon was in England.
 Its lyrics use the changing nature of the seasons as a metaphor for a girl's changing moods.
 The inspiration for the song was a girl that Simon met and the nursery rhyme she used to recite, "Cuckoo".
-It is the shortest song on the album.
-According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song is composed in the key of G major with Paul Simon's vocal range spanning from D3 to D4.
+James Hardy lists regional variations to this folk rhyme about the Cuckoo - and the one closest to the lyrics is from Hampshire:In April, come I willIn May, I prepare to stayIn June, I change my tune [the call changes in June]In July, I prepare to flyIn August, go I must [Cuckoos migrate to Africa]It is the shortest song on the album.
+The song is composed in the key of G major, sounding as A major with the capo on the 2nd fret, with Art Garfunkel's vocal range spanning from D3 to D4.